 Roasting your first Thanksgiving Turkey can be extremely intimidating.
 The first time I roasted mine, I was nervous for days!
 I did not want to ruin the most important part of Thanksgiving!
-The key to the perfect Turkey?
-Some TLC (Tender Loving Care).
+The key to the perfect Roasted Thanksgiving Turkey?
+Some TLC (Tender Love and Care).
 You have to brine it the day before.
-You have to get the Turkey out of the fridge a couple hours before Roasting it so it is at room temperature so it all cooks evenly.
+You have to get the turkey out of the fridge a couple hours before Roasting it so it is at room temperature so it all cooks evenly.
 You have to stuff some butter under the skin, and you have to put it in a roasting bag.
 Sounds easy, right?
 Well, it actually isn’t so bad.
 Oh, and the most important thing?
 DON’T OVERCOOK IT.
-My rule of thumb… always check the temperature with a thermometer after 2 hours no matter what size the Turkey is.
+My rule of thumb… always check the temperature with a thermometer after 2 hours no matter what size the turkey is.
 You’d be surprised, it is probably already cooked!

 1 jar of Williams-Sonoma Garlic + Rosemary Brine Mix